What Does B1 Mean On A Honda Accord? (Protect Your Accord)

 - driving habits such as short trips or aggressive driving

 This is why two Accords with the same mileage can show B1 at different times.
 The system reflects actual wear, not just miles.
+Honda’s maintenance logic also depends on engine design, including whether it uses a timing chain or belt.

 Also Read: Do Honda Accords Have Timing Belts Or Chains?